lmg8/Itinerary-App/README.md

         }

 * GET "/users/logout" - A route that returns nothing, just logs users out.
+No data to be sent.

 * GET "/users/check-session" - A route that checks the session.
+No data to be sent.
 It returns a JSON that looks like this:

         {
             "username": "user"